 If you have damaged teeth, signs of gum disease, or missing teeth, our Mount Pleasant dental office can address your needs in a timely manner.
 Our caring and compassionate dental care team are motivated to protect your smile from further damage.
 We create personalized dental treatment plans that are tailored to your unique smile.

 Dr. Raymond Ribitch and his team are dedicated to addressing dental concerns of any kind.
 Dr. Ribitch has extensive training and experience diagnosing and treating both common and complex concerns related to your oral health, including TMJ and bite problems.
-Dr. Ribitch is a Dawson trained dentist, completing a curriculum based on the study of the function of the bite.
-He offers comprehensive care to restore comfort, health and stability to your bite- and your long term dental health.
+Dr. Ribitch is a Dawson-trained dentist in Mount Pleasant, MI, completing a curriculum based on the study of the function of the bite.
+He offers comprehensive care to restore comfort, health, and stability to your bite- and your long-term dental health.